amitt001/pygmy/README.md

 Setup:
 ======

-- git clone this repo and cd into this repo
+- Clone `git clone https://github.com/amitt001/pygmy.git & cd pygmy`
-- easy_install pip
-- pip install virtualenv
+- Install pip `easy_install pip` or `apt-get install python3-pip`
-- virtualenv env
+- Install virtualenv (optional but recommended)
-- source env/bin/activate
-- pip install -r requiremets.txt
+    - `pip install virtualenv`
+    - `virtualenv env`
+    - `source env/bin/activate`
+- Install dependencies `pip install -r requirements.txt` (if you are using mysql or postgresql check db setup section)
 - cd src
-- ./run or ./shell for shell
-- To run UI cd src/pyui
+- To run the rest api `./run` to run UI `python pyui/manage.py runserver 127.0.0.1:8000`
-- python manage.py runserver 127.0.0.1:8000
+- Visit 127.0.0.1:8000 to use the app

 Note:
 1. if you are using postgresql or mysql with this project, make sure they are installe into the system.
 2. To modify config settings vim src/pygmy/config/pygmy.cfg
+3. You can run pygmy shell present in src directory to run the program on terminal

 Using API